-All about running a startup in Indonesia.
+All about running a startup in Indonesia

-How active is Indonesia’s startup landscape?
+How active is Indonesia’s startup ecosystem?

 In 2018, the Indonesia Digital Creative Industry Society database compiled 992 active startups, over half of them based in Jakarta and its surrounding suburbs.
 Meanwhile, international sources like Catcha Group and Startup Ranking place the number at well past 2,000 active startups.